Bisa/Autosave/README.md

    **"SecondsBetweenAutosaves": 900** - The time (in seconds) between autosave attempts.
 Must be at least 120.

    **"MaxSaveFiles": 3** - The maximum amount of autosave slots.
 Must be at least 1.
+(This has no effect if perma death is active in your game).

    **"MinimumPlayerHealthPercent": 25** - If player health is below this percent, no save will occur.
 Change to 0 to disable this option.

-   **"HardcoreMode": false** - If true, autosaves will override the normal save slot instead of using separate slots.
+   **"AutoSavePermaDeath": true** - If true, autosaving will be scheduled on perma death games - but only one save slot is used.

 ## Contributing